fluent/fluentd-benchmark/out_kafka/README.md

 ## Sample Result

-This is a sample result running on my environement
+This is a sample result running on my environment

 Machine Spec